About Wells Fargo Bank

-Once associated with cash-transporting stage coaches that provided a target for highway thieves, Wells Fargo & Co. today is one of the nation's largest banks and offers free mobile banking by text, web browser or smart phone apps.
-Wells Fargo serves one of every three U.S. households and offers banking, insurance and investment services.
+Once associated with cash-transporting stagecoaches that provided a target for highway thieves, today Wells Fargo & Co. is one of the nation's largest banks, with free mobile banking by text, web browser, or smartphone apps.

 Then and Now

 Wells Fargo was founded in March 1852 by Henry Wells, William Fargo, and their associates.
 It first opened several months later with branches in San Francisco and Sacramento, California.

 Today, the company's website makes it easy for customers to sign in and view their accounts or open new accounts.
 Checking and savings accounts are designed to appeal to customers at various financial levels.

 When signing up for an account, customers must enter their ZIP code because account details can vary across the country.

 An Everyday Checking account can be opened with a minimum $25 deposit.
 Customers can avoid the $10 monthly fee by keeping a minimum $500 daily minimum balance, making $500 or more in qualified direct deposits, linking a college ATM or debit card, or being between 17 and 24 years old.
 This account is the most popular of Wells Fargo's checking account offerings.